micke-a/brevo-java/docs/EcommerceApi.md

 <a name="getCategories"></a>
 # **getCategories**
-> GetCategories getCategories(limit, offset, sort, ids, name, modifiedSince, createdSince)
+> GetCategories getCategories(limit, offset, sort, ids, name, modifiedSince, createdSince, isDeleted)

 Return all your categories